-Electronic and E-mail Carrier-Regular paper (including client generated paper faxes mail that is e-mail) documents, such scanned and converted to as policies and Which e-mails digital form endorsements. should be stored?
+E-mail (including client e-mail) Which e-mails should be stored?
 Where?
+Carrier- generated documents, such as policies and endorsements.
 These documents may reach an agency as PDF attachments, on a CD or DVD, or from captures from a carrier's website or policy portal.
-Photos Formal reports Other means of communication, including voicemail, audio files, instant messaging transcripts, and text messages
+Electronic and paper faxes Regular paper mail that is scanned and converted to digital form Photos Other means of communication, including voice-mail, audio files, instant messaging transcripts, and text messages Formal reports